Overview

 - Recognize disenfranchised grief and validate emotional experiences.

-- Use trauma-informed methods when discussing euthanasia or sudden loss.
+- Navigate discussions around euthanasia or sudden loss.

 - Establish healthy professional boundaries and self-care practices.